 Do this on the web at www.mendeley.com via the link above, using your Loughborough e-mail address but creating a different password than the University one.
 Ignore the prompt to download the desktop software unless you are working on a personal machine.
 Do not attempt to "sign in via institution".
 This creates a separate account and affects the functionality of the software.
 Read the "Creating a Mendeley Account" guide below for further advice.

-The Library delivers a series of drop-in sessions for those who need extra support using Mendeley.
-Details of the drop-in sessions and training manuals and videos available via Learn can be accessed via the links below.
+The Library provides a wide range of online support in getting started and using Mendeley.
+A range of guides and videos are available via Learn and can be accessed via the link below.

 If you have any enquiries at this stage about Mendeley please contact your Academic Librarian.